Programma 101: Design

 The Programma 101 was designed by Olivetti engineer Pier Giorgio Perotto in Ivrea.
 The styling, attributed to Marco Zanuso but in reality by Mario Bellini, was ergonomical and innovative for the time.
 Some of the design was based on a 1961 Olivetti computer co-developed by Federico Faggin that served as a model for the programmable calculator.

 The computational hardware consisted of standard (for its time) discrete devices (transistors, diodes, resistors and capacitors mounted on phenolic resin circuit card assemblies).
 The design predated microprocessors, and no integrated circuits were used since they were in their infancy.

 A total of 240 bytes of information were electrically stored in magnetostrictive delay-line memory, which had a cycle time of 2.2 milliseconds.

 Ergonomics

 The focus of the engineering team was to deliver a very simple product, something that anyone could use.
-To take care of the ergonomics and aesthetics of a product that didn't exist before, Roberto Olivetti called Mario Bellini, a young Italian architect:
+To take care of the ergonomics and aesthetics of a product that did not exist before, Roberto Olivetti called Mario Bellini, a young Italian architect:

 One of the direct results of the Programma 101 team focus on human-centered objectives was the invention of a removable magnetic card to store programmed calculation, a revolutionary item for that time, allowing anyone to just insert it and execute any program in a few seconds.

 The Programma 101's design would earn the Mario Bellini the Compasso d'Oro Industrial Design Award.